 Recap on Outdoor Hygiene Tips

 Well that’s a wrap!
-I really hope you have found this guide useful.
+I really hope you have found this guide useful for finding a good hygiene routine that fits your need.
 To recap real quick:

 - Remember to always follow Leave No Trace principles.

 - Carry trash bags to pack out your waste (and any you find on the trails).

 - Poop and pee 200 feet away from trails, campsites, and waterways.